 What Types of Small Business Owners can Write-off Health Insurance?

-It may only be possible for certain small business owners to write-off health insurance in specific situations or scenarios.
+Some small business owners can write off health insurance, but only in certain cases.
 Read below as I outline examples of a few:

 Rental Property Owners